Dark-knight-09/Git-Action/git_action.md

 - runs-on: The type of operating system that the job will run on.
 - needs: The jobs that must complete successfully before this job will run. (depend-on)
 - if: The expression that determines whether to run the job or not.
+- outputs: The output variables of the job.
+You can use outputs to pass data from one job to another in the same workflow.

 # Steps